-Find out more about PIP and Adult Disability Payment (ADP) in Scotland, and how to claim
+Find out more about PIP, how it can help and how to claim

-Personal Independence Payment and Adult Disability Payment (Scotland)
+Personal Independence Payment (PIP)

 If you have Parkinson's, you may be worried about how you'll manage financially.
-If you need help with your day-to-day needs or if you have trouble getting around, this can lead to extra costs.
 But there is financial support available, so it's important to find out what benefits you're entitled to.

-This information explains what Personal Independence Payment and Adult Disability Payment (Scotland) are, who qualifies and how to claim.
+This information explains what Personal Independence Payment (PIP) is, who qualifies and how to claim.